triton-inference-server/server/docs/model_repository.md

 environment variables with the values corresponding to your Azure Storage repository path.

-If you don't know your `AZURE_STORAGE_KEY` and have your Azure CLI correctly configured, here's an example of how to find one related to your `AZURE_STORAGE_CONTAINER`:
+If you don't know your `AZURE_STORAGE_KEY` and have your Azure CLI correctly configured, here's an example of how to find one related to your `AZURE_STORAGE_ACCOUNT`:

 ```bash
 $ export AZURE_STORAGE_ACCOUNT="account_name"